mhugo/qgis_vlayers/README.md

 It can then be used directly either in Python or in C++.

-To reference a layer, use the key "layer".
-The value is a string with three fields separated by a colon : "provider:source[:name]".
+To reference a layer, use the key `layer`.
+The value is a string with three fields separated by a colon : `provider:source[:name]`.

 * The first field is the name of the QGIS provider to use
 * The second field is the source string.
 If it contains special characters, and especially ":", "&", "?" or "=" it must be escaped with the percentage sign (see QUrl.toPercentEncoding)
 * The third field is optional and is here to name the layer for reference in an SQL query.
 If no name is specified, each referenced layer will be named "vtabN" with an incrementing N integer.

-A "live" layer already loaded by QGIS can also be referenced by using the key "layer_ref".
-The corresponding value is "layer_id[:name]".
+A "live" layer already loaded by QGIS can also be referenced by using the key `layer_ref`.
+The corresponding value is `layer_id[:name]`.
 Currently, layers referenced this way are not available from the creation UI.
 Internally, features are accessed by the provider, rather directly by the layer.
 This is a known limitation.

-The "geometry" key is used to set the geometry column name, type and SRID.
-Its syntax is "column_name[:type:srid]".
+The `geometry` key is used to set the geometry column name, type and SRID.
+Its syntax is `column_name[:type:srid]`.
 The type field can be a string (point, linestring, etc.) or a QGis::WkbType.
 SRID is an EPSG code.

-A parameter allows to ignore any geometry column, resulting in an attribute-only layer : "nogeometry"
+A parameter allows to ignore any geometry column, resulting in an attribute-only layer : `nogeometry`

-The "uid" key allows to specifiy which column must be used as an identifier for each feature.
+The `uid` key allows to specifiy which column must be used as an identifier for each feature.
 This is not mandatory.
 If no uid is specified, the underlying provider will autoincrement an integer for each feature.

-The "query" key allows to use an SQL query to setup the layer.
+The `query` key allows to use an SQL query to setup the layer.
 It should also be escaped.
 Layer references are not strictly necessary.
 If the query uses names of existing QGIS layers (or their ID), they will be automatically referenced.
 Name and type of the geometry column will also be detected.

 Serialization